Sexual harassment: Education

-Title IX of the Education Amendments of 1972 (United States) states "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."
+Title IX of the Education Amendments of 1972 (United States) states, "No person in the United States shall, on the basis of sex, be excluded from participation in, be denied the benefits of, or be subjected to discrimination under any education program or activity receiving Federal financial assistance."

 In Franklin v.
 Gwinnett County Public Schools (1992), the U.S. Supreme Court held that private citizens could collect damage awards when teachers sexually harassed their students.
 In Bethel School District No. 403 v.
 Fraser (1986), the courts ruled that schools have the power to discipline students if they use "obscene, profane language or gestures" which could be viewed as substantially interfering with the educational process, and inconsistent with the "fundamental values of public school education".
-Under regulations issued in 1997 by the U.S. Department of Education, which administers Title IX, school districts should be held responsible for harassment by educators if the harasser "was aided in carrying out the sexual harassment of students by his or her position of authority with the institution."
+Under regulations issued in 1997 by the U.S. Department of Education, which administers Title IX, school districts should be held responsible for harassment by educators if the harasser "was aided in carrying out the sexual harassment of students by his or her position of authority with the institution".
 In Davis v.
 Monroe County Board of Education, and Murrell v.
 School Dist.
-No. 1, 1999, schools were assigned liability for peer-to-peer sexual harassment if the plaintiff sufficiently demonstrated that the administration's response shows "deliberate indifference" to "actual knowledge" of discrimination.
+No. 1, 1999, schools were assigned liability for peer-to-peer sexual harassment if the plaintiff sufficiently demonstrated that the administration's response showed "deliberate indifference" to "actual knowledge" of discrimination.

 Additionally

-There are a number of legal options for a complainant in the U.S.: mediation, filing with the EEOC or filing a claim under a state Fair Employment Practices (FEP) statute (both are for workplace sexual harassment), filing a common law tort, etc. Not all sexual harassment will be considered severe enough to form the basis for a legal claim.
-However, most often there are several types of harassing behaviors present, and there is no minimum level for harassing conduct under the law.
+There are some legal options for a complainant in the U.S.: mediation, filing with the EEOC or filing a claim under a state Fair Employment Practices (FEP) statute (both are for workplace sexual harassment), filing a common law tort, etc. Not all sexual harassment will be considered severe enough to form the basis for a legal claim.
+However, most often, several types of harassing behavior are present, and there is no minimum level of harassing conduct under the law.
 The section below "EEOC Definition" describes the legal definitions that have been created for sexual harassment in the workplace.
 Definitions similar to the EEOC definition have been created for academic environments in the U.S. Department of Education Sexual Harassment Guidance.

 EEOC Definition

 The Equal Employment Opportunity Commission claims that it is unlawful to harass an applicant or employee of any sex in the workplace.
 The harassment could include sexual harassment.
 The EEOC says that the victim and harasser could be any gender and that the other does not have to be of the opposite sex.
-The law does not ban offhand comments, simple teasing, or incidents that are not very serious.
-If the harassment gets to the point where it creates a harsh work environment, it will be taken care of.
+The law does not ban offhand comments, simple teasing, or minor incidents.
+If the harassment reaches the point of creating a hostile work environment, it will be addressed.
 In 1980, the Equal Employment Opportunity Commission produced a set of guidelines for defining and enforcing Title VII (in 1984 it was expanded to include educational institutions).
 The EEOC defines sexual harassment as:

 Unwelcome sexual advances, requests for sexual favors, or other verbal or physical conduct of a sexual nature when: